amosmtaita/natural_language_processing/README.md

   conda create --name nlp python=3.8
   ```

 After the parameter `--name` we define the name of our environment.
-In my case, it’s `nlp`.
+In my case, itâ€™s `nlp`.
 Also you can choose the python version (3.8 for us).

 3. Activate your environment: